Masterloop/cos-c/readme.md

 Structure consisting of the following elements:
 - Length of string provided as unsigned short.
 - Char array provided as char[].

+##### utf8
+Structure consisting of the following elements:
+- Length of string provided as unsigned short.
+- Char array provided as unsigned char[] with UTF8 encoding.

 ## Examples of use